stevenapsel/DRL-CollaborationAndCompetition/report.md

 ![](./multi-agent-actor-critic.png)

-See how more than one green arrow is input to critic?
-That's the key extension from DDPG to MADDPG.
+See how more than one green arrow is input to each critic?
+That's the <b>key</b> extension going from DDPG to MADDPG (and from project #2 to #3).

 #### Modfications